 Once we reached the stream it was such a magical little spot.
 We had a drink break and Pema decided to take things a little to far with an outfit change (not my idea).
 This was the final result from this epic little location.

 Enough with the photoshoots, it was on with the hike and as we ascended higher and higher the mood and the atmosphere began to change.
 The fog and the wet conditions added an element of mystery to the surroundings.
 I really got into looking for unique flowers from this part of the trail onwards as they are truly strange and look amazing in damp conditions.

 The fog was really rolling in now after we were two-thirds of the way up the trail.
 We felt like our path was leading us through an undiscovered island.
 It was a truly immersive hike and being in the cloud forest was like nothing I’ve ever experienced before.
 I’m sure there are plenty around the world but I will really be seeking them out from this point onwards.

-The conclusion from local police was that it was a hiking accident.
-However, some locals and sources think there was a third person involved and the girls were met with foul-play out in the jungle.
+The conclusion from the local police was that it was a hiking accident.
+However, some locals and sources think there was a third person involved and the girls were met with foul play out in the jungle.
 There is now a memorial for the girls at the top of the summit.

 You can read all about the investigation of ‘The Lost Girls of Panama‘” in this article as I did the night before trekking the El Pianista.

 The trail is considered safe now but it is suggested to stop at the summit.
 The trail gets knee-deep in mud very quickly and can be a treacherous area.
 I generally listen to advice and then make my own decisions.
 In this case, I took one look at the mud and having heard from other hikers and blogs not to go past the summit for a variety of reasons we headed back on down the same way we came out.

 I hope you enjoy this trail as it truly is amazing.
 Below this map are some other photos from our time on El Pianista Trail.